 - Seek medical attention, if necessary.

-Above safety tips extracted from our IT’S A DISASTER! book – download more topics and learn about our funding ideas .
+Above safety tips extracted from our IT’S A DISASTER! book – get a free ebook and learn about our funding ideas .

 NWS Lightning safety page